-I. AMOUNT OF FUNDS AVAILABLE FOR AWARD
+AMOUNT OF FUNDS AVAILABLE FOR AWARD

-DCA anticipates that approximately seven million dollars (\$7,000,000) will be available under this NOFA.
+DCA anticipates that approximately twelve million five hundred dollars (\$12,500,000) will be available under this NOFA.
 DCA reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this NOFA.
+DCA reserves the right to increase the total funds awarded and fund, in whole or in part, any, all, or none of the applications

-II.
-MINIMUM AND MAXIMUM AMOUNTS OF HOME FUNDS PER DEVELOPMENT
+AVAILABLE HOME FUNDS PER DEVELOPMENT

-DCA will award up to \$400,000 per application submitted for housing rehabilitation of owner-occupied homes; or up to \$600,000 per application for new construction or reconstruction of homes for sale to home buyers.
-Eligible Applicants may submit only one Application.
-Seven (7) awards will be made overall to the top scoring applications for the owner-occupied housing rehabilitation activity.
-Five (5) awards will be made to the top scoring applications for the new construction/reconstruction of affordable single-family homes activity.
-In addition, three (3) awards will be made at DCA's discretion to new CHIP applicants for owner-occupied rehabilitation.
+DCA will award up to \$500,000 per application submitted for housing rehabilitation of owner-occupied homes; or up to \$1,500,000 per application for new construction or reconstruction of homes for sale to home buyers.
+Eligible Applicants may apply for only one activity.

+- Five (5) awards will be made to the top-scoring applications for the new construction/reconstruction of affordable single-family homes activity. - Seven (7) awards will be made overall to the top-scoring applications for the owner-occupied housing rehabilitation activity. - Three (3) awards will be made at DCA's discretion to new CHIP applicants for owner-occupied rehabilitation.
-III.

 ELIGIBLE APPLICANTS